jgm/pandoc/test/command/biblatex-patent.md

   id: almendro
   issued: 1998
   jurisdiction: France; United Kingdom; Germany
-  language: "de-DE"
+  language: de-DE
-  number: "EU-29702195U"
+  number: EU-29702195U
   title: Elektromagnetisches Signalhorn
   type: patent
-- annote: "This is a patent entry for a French patent request with a full date.
+- annote: This is a patent entry for a French patent request with a full date.
 The number is given in the number field.
 Note the format of the type and date fields in the database file.
-Compare almendro, laufenberg, and sorace"
+Compare almendro, laufenberg, and sorace
   author:
   - family: Kowalik
     given: F.